 Large-Eddy Simulations (LES) of Resolved Interfaces

-Similarly to modelling of interfacial flows, turbulent eddies are separated into large and small, sub-filter scales.
-In LES, large scale structures are resolved in space and time, while the small turbulent structures need modelling.
-In the framework of multiphase flows in a two-fluid model, additionally to the "classical" turbulent stress, a number of sub-filter scale contributions is present, which describe the dynamics and interaction of interfaces and turbulence.
+Following the idea of scale separation, turbulent eddies are classified into large and small, sub-filter scales.
+In LES, large-scale structures are resolved in space and time, while the small turbulent structures require modelling.
+In the framework of multiphase flows in a two-fluid model, additionally to the "classical" turbulent stress, a number of sub-filter scale contributions are present, which describe the dynamics and interaction of interfaces and turbulence.
 For these sub-filter contributions, different models and their combinations are assessed in a-posteriori investigations for application to technically relevant simulations.

 Modelling of Bubble Dynamics under Pool Scrubbing Conditions

 Pool scrubbing is an effective method for removing radioactive aerosol particles during severe nuclear accidents.
-Bubble dynamics including growth and detachment at the nozzle, oscillation and deformation as the bubble rising through the pool and even coalescence and breakup is a crucial factor affecting the decontamination factor.
-The work mainly focuses on the study of bubble dynamics under pool scrubbing conditions using the interface-tracking method in OpenFOAM.
+Bubble dynamics including growth and detachment at the nozzle, oscillation and deformation as the bubble rises through the pool and as well as coalescence and breakup are crucial factors affecting the decontamination.
+The work mainly focuses on the study of bubble dynamics under pool scrubbing conditions using the interface-tracking method in the OpenFOAM Foundatio software.
 It is a part of the international project IPRESCA (Integration of Pool scrubbing Research to Enhance Source-term Calculations).